 Various methods of resolution exist.
 During the pendency of any such investigation, the supervisor of the involved member should take prompt and reasonable steps to mitigate or eliminate any continuing abusive or hostile work environment.
-It is the policy of the Office that all complaints of discrimination or harassment shall be fully documented, and promptly and thoroughly investigated.
-Any member involved in the incident or investigation should be protected against retaliation, and the complaint and related investigation should be kept confidential to the extent possible.
+It is the policy of the Office that all complaints of discrimination, retaliation, or harassment shall be fully documented and promptly and thoroughly investigated.